If you’re a fan of flat whites but are looking for a dairy-free alternative, here’s a yummy recipe for you to try!

 8. Place the second cylinder on top and press down on the AeroPress.

-You can use this amount of coffee for the recipe listed above.
-Although it’s not the same as brewing espresso or ristretto coffee with an espresso machine, this technique works remarkably well to produce strong coffee that comes close to the flavor of ristretto shots made with an espresso machine.
+Although it’s not the same as brewing espresso or ristretto coffee with an espresso machine, this technique produces remarkably strong coffee that closely resembles the flavor of ristretto shots made with an espresso machine.

 "AeroPress clean parts."

 If you want to learn how to clean your AeroPress properly, then I suggest checking out my guide to cleaning the AeroPress.
-In this guide, I show you 4 ways to clean your AeroPress.

 Conclusion

-This coffee is delicious and super easy to make once you’ve got all the ingredients at home.
 Most people have honey in their cabinets, and it’s getting more common to have a milk alternative at home as well.

 I hope that once you try this recipe yourself, you’ll see (and taste!) how amazing this coffee is.

-Do you like to add honey to your coffee?
-Let me know by leaving a comment down below.
-If you have any other questions regarding coffee, you can also contact me directly by pressing the “Contact Me” button at the top!
+If you have any other questions about coffee, you can also contact me directly by clicking the “Contact Me” button at the top!

 More coffee recipes